 Bananas are very nutritious, easily digested and are a good source of vitamin K, potassium, B6 and can provide other important vitamins and minerals.

-However due to their high sugar content it’s not wise to indulge your dog too much.
+However, due to their high sugar content, it’s not wise to indulge your dog too much.
 Around one to two inches per day as a snack is a good guideline for a medium to large dog and if your dog is on the smaller side then reduce that amount.

-If your dog has never had banana or other fruit treats before then it is a good idea to introduce it slowly, a little at a time and monitor your dog afterwards just to make sure there are no adverse effects because just like us dogs can suffer from allergies.
+If your dog has never had a banana or other fruit treats before then it is a good idea to introduce it slowly, a little at a time and monitor your dog afterwards just to make sure there are no adverse effects because just like us dogs can suffer from allergies.

 Bananas are rich in dietary fibre and potassium which may help with both diarrhoea and constipation.
 The high amounts of potassium contained in bananas can help restore electrolytes lost during bouts of diarrhoea.